AntoineTUE/spexread/README.md

 [![Ruff](https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/astral-sh/ruff/main/assets/badge/v2.json)](https://github.com/astral-sh/ruff)
 [![Hatch project](https://img.shields.io/badge/%F0%9F%A5%9A-Hatch-4051b5.svg)](https://github.com/pypa/hatch)

-A package for reading Princeton Instruments SPE files (version 2.x and 3.0) captured by WinSpec or LightField respectively.
+A package for reading Princeton Instruments SPE files captured by WinSpec (version 2.x) or LightField(version 3.0).

 It relies on [`xarray`](https://docs.xarray.dev) to handle the many different possible image shapes, ROIs, etc. that can be stored in an SPE file and reads them into a single `xarray.Dataset`, or a list of `xarray.DataArrays`.